Opacity dependence of elliptic flow in kinetic theory

-\underline{\it Viscous fluid dynamics:} We parallel the set-up of massless transport theory by considering a conformally symmetric system with $\varepsilon = 3p$.
-The tensor decomposition $T^{\mu\nu} = \varepsilon \left( u^\mu u^\nu + \frac{1}{3} \Delta^{\mu\nu}\right) + \Pi^{\mu\nu}$ defines the local rest frame $u^\mu$, energy density $\varepsilon$ and shear viscous tensor $\Pi^{\mu\nu}$.
-To set the initial values of these fluid dynamic fields at the switching time $\tau_s$, we match this tensor decomposition at $\tau_s$ to the energy-momentum tensor calculated from the distribution (\ref{eq4}) free-streamed up to $\tau_s$.
-Alternatively, we consider for the pre-hydrodynamic evolution up to $\tau_s$ instead of free-streaming the full kinetic theory, with $\gamma$ setting the kinetic viscosity in fluid dynamics by the kinetic theory relation $\tau_\pi = 5\frac{\eta}{sT}= (\gamma \varepsilon^{1/4})^{-1}$.
-From time $\tau_s$ onwards, these fluid dynamic fields are then evolved with the first order Israel-Stewart viscous fluid dynamic equations
+{\bf Matching kinetic theory to viscous fluid dynamics.} To the extent to which collision systems hydrodynamize, one may consider describing their late-time evolution with viscous fluid dynamics from a switching time $\tau_s$ onwards.
+In the phenomenological practice of extracting $\eta/s$ from data on $v_n$, this matching of pre-hydrodynamic evolution (not necessarily given by full kinetic theory) is an important step in fluid dynamic models.
+Its uncertainty has been quantified for large collision systems which are known to hydrodynamize~\cite{vanderSchee:2013pia,Liu:2015nwa,Chattopadhyay:2017bjs,Kurkela:2018wud,Kurkela:2018vqr}.
+As we have seen here that smaller collision systems hydrodynamize to a lesser degree, the accuracy of this matching needs to be reassessed as a function of system size, which the calculation of the full kinetic solution allows us to do.
+To this end, we introduce now the viscous fluid dynamics, to which we match: We parallel the set-up of massless transport theory by considering a conformally symmetric system with $\varepsilon = 3p$.
+The tensor decomposition $T^{\mu\nu} = \varepsilon \left( u^\mu u^\nu + \frac{1}{3} \Delta^{\mu\nu}\right) + \Pi^{\mu\nu}$ defines the local rest frame $u^\mu$, energy density $\varepsilon$ and the shear viscous tensor $\Pi^{\mu\nu}$.
+To set the initial values of these fluid dynamic fields at the switching time $\tau_s$, we match this tensor decomposition at $\tau_s$ to the energy-momentum tensor calculated from the distribution (\ref{eq4}) evolved up to $\tau_s$ with the full kinetic theory, and with $\gamma$ setting the kinetic viscosity in fluid dynamics.
+From time $\tau_s$ onwards, these fluid dynamic fields are then evolved with the Israel-Stewart viscous fluid dynamic equations